Quantum state-preparation control in noisy environment via most-likely paths: Introduction

-In particular, we consider the state-preparation control problem, which is the subject of recent research interest~\cite{ComWis2011,ZhaWei2019,GunPet2021,PorEss2022}, where the task is to optimally control an open quantum system from its initial state to a target state under the disturbance of an environmental noise.
-With the conventional Lindblad mean-path (MP) approach, one has to solve the master equation for different control functions and search for the control that gives the highest fidelity between the final state and the target.
-However, by unravelling the Lindblad solution into noisy trajectories, one can find that, for a pure target state, maximizing the fidelity in the MP approach is equivalent to maximizing an average of fidelities between the target state to all possible unravelled final states.
-This latter argument does raise a question whether the average fidelity is an appropriate objective function to be maximized in the state-preparation control.
+In particular, we consider the state-preparation control problem, which is the subject of recent research interest~\cite{ComWis2011,ZhaWei2019,GunPet2021,PorEss2022,Perret2024}, where the task is to optimally control an open quantum system from its initial state to a (pure) target state under the disturbance of an environmental noise.
+With the conventional Lindblad mean-path (MP) approach, one can solve the master equation for different control functions and search for the control that gives the highest fidelity between the final state and the target.
+However, since the Lindblad solution describes an average of the system's evolutions conditioned on environmental states, its prediction for a final system's state will typically be a mixed state.
+Thus maximising the fidelity between the target state and the final state is equivalent to maximising an average of fidelities between the target state and all possible unravelled final states.
+This latter argument does raise an interesting question whether we could consider other objective functions to be maximised in the state-preparation control.